 Pins of a node can be connected by pressing down the left mouse button:

-Note that we refer to connecting pins to the left or the right side of the Flow editor as exposing.
+NOTE: We refer to connecting pins to the left or the right side of the Flow Editor as exposing.

-When exposing pins Aximmetry will name the pin based on the source of the pin if the mouse cursor is outside of the flow editor.
-Like when the mouse cursor is over the Pin Values panel in the picture below:
+When exposing pins Aximmetry will name the pin based on the source of the pin if the mouse cursor is outside of the Flow Editor.
+For example, when the mouse cursor is over the Pin Values panel in the picture below:

 More about exposing in the Compound documentation.